Expiration, exercise, and assignment | Robinhood

 Early assignment

-If you’re trading a multi-leg options strategy and are assigned a short position before expiration, keep the following in mind, such as any account deficits or margin calls.
+If you’re trading a multi-leg stock or ETF options strategy and are assigned a short position before expiration, keep the following in mind, such as any account deficits or margin calls.

 Decreased buying power